 jenkins.war manually with

-all logging information by default is output to standard out.
-Many
+java -jar jenkins.war, all logging information by default is output to standard out.

-By default logs should be made available in
+By default logs can be viewed by running

 %JENKINS_HOME%/jenkins.err, unless customized in